akuklev/akuklev.github.io/polymorphism.md

 But in this form it does not work well with dependent types.
-To proceed, we need to make our type theory {0, ω}-graded, that is we will allow marking some variables in contexts as computationally irrelevant using zero subscripts above the colon.
+To proceed, we need to make our type theory {0, ω}-graded, that is we will allow marking some variables in contexts as opaque using zero subscripts above the colon.
 It will allow introducing parametric quantifiers `∀<x : X> T(x)` (note angle brackets instead of parens):
 ```
  Γ ⊢ X : U     Γ, x : X ⊢ Y(x) : U